How To Include Family in Your Elopement

 • Zoom: connects up to 100

 All of these platforms can record your gathering, so you can rewatch it!
 This makes a virtual broadcast one of the most popular ways to include your family in your elopement.
 However, you’ll have to plan ahead to get cellular service!
-If you want your ceremony and the words you share with your partner to stay private, that’s ok!
-You don’t have to include anyone that you don’t want to.
-You could use this virtual option to connect with people over dinner and tell them all about the amazing day you had!

 6. Include your Family in your Elopement Day

-WHERE TO ELOPE – CLICK HERE
+Where to elope – CLICK HERE

 Co written by Rae Redford-Beyer